Updated December 2019

 The average quarterly median price provides some insight to the ebb and flow of the market over the past 20 years.
 Note the short-lived (5 quarters) Internet Bubble and that the only significant “decline” in home values (~15%) over the past 20 years was the result of the global “Great Recession”.

 This monthly median prices for Los Altos homes provides a closer look at our current market.
 Keep in mind that fluctuations may be due to a change in the mix of homes selling in a particular month, not necessarily changes in home values.

 The average days on market continued at historic lows during March-April of this year.
 The uptick in May coincides with the spike in New Listings during the same month.

-The monthly average sales price over/under list price percentage has declined significantly during the last half of 2018 and continuing into the first half of 2019.
+The monthly average sales price over/under list price percentage has declined significantly.
 Strongly suggests a shift in market demand and a reduction in the number of competing offers.

 The monthly number of Closed Sales is also very seasonal.
 January is usually the low-point of the year followed by a ramp-up in Feb-March.
 Note that “Closed Sales” are sales that have closed escrow, which typically occurs the month after the actual sale (Pending, In-contract).

 Sources: The data above is obtained directly from MLSlistings, the multiple listing service (MLS) serving Santa Clara and San Mateo counties.
 The information is deemed to be accurate, however is not guaranteed.